 Growth and Ecdysis

 Some species require a reasonably high humidity to complete ecdysis without problem, whereas others seem to get by in comparatively dry air.
 If the old cuticle doesn't release properly and becomes stuck the scorpion is doomed.
-After a scorpion sheds it's cuticle it's recognised as the next instar, representing the next growth stage of a scorpion.
+After a scorpion sheds its cuticle it is recognised as the next instar, representing the next growth stage.
 Some scorpions such as the Urodacus genera tend to shed their old skin once a year at about the same time, in response to seasonal changes and food availability.
 Other scorpions such as the Buthids are likely to shed in relation to how much food has been ingested and don't have particular seasonal ecdysial periods.
 The number of ecdysial events varies between species, but is typically around 4-6.
 The growth increment at each molt is quite substantial.
 You will find a morphometric study of Urodacus yaschenkoi in the features index which clearly shows the various stages of ecdysis and size increments.

 The first ecdysis comes about whilst the young are still on mother's back.
 At this stage their exoskeletons are membrane-like and tend not to fluoresce under uv, showing that the cuticle hasn't hardened or tanned.
 This may be due to the necessary water uptake from the mother's cuticle or possibly even diffusion of oxygen for respiration.
 There is a decrease in size at the first instar stage as the young consume the internal yolk supply present when born.
 Normal feeding is not possible at this stage as mouth parts are still unspecialised.